nourdine/pubsub-es6/README.md

 ## PubSub

-This is a classic, good old publisher/subscriber utility that will let you enforce and increment heavy decoupling in your applications.
+This is a classic, good old (but gold) publisher/subscriber utility that will let you enforce heavy decoupling in your applications.

 ### Intro

-A _publisher/observer_ **central hub** is a foundamental component of an application that allows dispatching messages across a channel where multiple parts of the app itself are listening or sending messages.
+A _publisher/observer_ **central hub** is an utility which allows publishing/observing messages (events).
+Various components can simultaneously use such central hub for the following two reasons:

-This allows the design to stay **fully decoupled**: any part `A` that wants to let some other part `B` know that something just happened, can simply throw a message in the air and if `B` is listening and is also interested in what happened, it will react accordingly.
-Otherwsie nothing will happen.
+   1. to keep themselves up-to-date about facts going on in the application

-`A` won't have to know about `B` and `B` can be removed at any time from the app and everythig will still work.
-This is decoupling in its purest form and allows for scalable application of arbitary complexities.
+   2. to publish events so that other components, if interested, can adjust accordingly

-Obviously `PubSub` can also be **extended** so that every class in the application can be made obeservable and multiple communication channels are therefore made available as a result.
-It is down to the developer to decide what design path to undertake.
+This pattern represents decoupling in its purest form and allows for scalable application of arbitrary complexity.

 ### Get an instance